-Until 2011, the inflow of settlers from third countries and of their third country family members was regulated by quotas.
-It affected highly skilled third country settlers based on work contracts and family reunification with third country citizens.
-The new residence and settlement law (NAG 2005) introduced a minimum income requirement for family reunification (family sponsoring), in line with regulations in other immigration countries overseas.
-This amendment has reduced the inflow of migrants with low earning capacities who want to join a partner in Austria who himself/herself is living off welfare benefits (long-term unemployment benefit (Notstandshilfe) and social assistance).
+Austria who himself/herself is living off welfare benefits (long-term unemployment benefits (Notstandshilfe) and social assistance).
 In addition, forced and/or arranged marriages are a target of control.
 Accordingly, in 2010 legislative reform came into effect raising the age of the partner who wants to enter Austria on the basis of family reunification to 21.
 This is a controversial element of policy reform as it may hamper integration given the postponement of entry of the partner.